lara-zeus/inline-chart/README.md

 </p>

 ## features
-- 🔥 Use any filament chart classes (click)
+- 🔥 Use any filament chart classes
 - 🔥 Better tooltip
 - 🔥 Use any widget type
 - 🔥 Max Width